nautiyaldeepak/Verification-Methods/README.md

 The lessSecureAppUse Feature should be "ON".

 # Executable File Available
-Use executable to run the program
+Use SMPT.exe to execute the program